gitzuzu/gitzuzu/README.md

 Hi 👋 My name is Zeina Hesham
 =============================

-I am a third year computer science student, and I am so excited for what the future has to offer.
-I am currently aspiring to learn as much as I can because who knew computer science could be so fun?
+I am a senior computer science student and so excited about what the future has to offer.
+I aspire to learn as much as possible because who knew computer science could be so fun?
 Certainly not high school me!

 * 🚀  I'm currently working on [Volunteens web application](https://github.com/gitzuzu/VolunTeens)
 * 🧠  I'm learning flutter